puppetlabs/puppet-docs/source/puppet/6.1/types/service.md

 Available features:

+* `configurable_timeout` --- The provider can specify a minumum timeout for syncing service properties
 * `controllable` --- The provider uses a control variable.
 * `enableable` --- The provider can enable and disable the service
 * `flaggable` --- The provider can pass flags to the service.